mathspp/mathspp/pages/02.blog/01.pydonts/dunder-methods/item.md

 # Exploring a dunder method

-Whenever I first learn about a new dunder method, the first thing I do is to play around with it.
+Whenever I learn about a new dunder method, the first thing I do is to play around with it.
-In particular, I try to write some code that triggers that dunder method implicitly.

-Below, I share with you my reasoning when I'm exploring a new dunder method.
+Below, I share with you the three steps I follow when I'm exploring a new dunder method:
-For me, that exploration comes in a couple of steps:

  1. try to understand _when_ the dunder method is called;
  2. implement a stub for that method and trigger it with code; and
  3. use the dunder method in a useful situation.

-I will walk you through these steps for the dunder method `__missing__`.
+I will show you how I follow these steps with a practical example, the dunder method `__missing__`.

+## What is the dunder method for?

-## What is the dunder method `__missing__` for?
+What is the dunder method `__missing__` for?
 The [documentation for the dunder method `__missing__` reads](https://docs.python.org/3/reference/datamodel.html#object.__missing__):

  > “Called by `dict.__getitem__()` to implement `self[key]` for `dict` subclasses when `key` is not in the dictionary.”